severian5it/ResidenceGiulioCesare/README.md

 accomodation, for short and long stay, passage from city's airport and guided tours.

 ### The ideal client for this business is:
-First and foremost, potential tourists or visitors, for every period of the year, Rome is a good destination regardless of the season, then the site is targeting in particular:
+First and foremost, potential tourists or visitors, for every period of the year.
+Rome is a good destination regardless of the season; then the site is targeting in particular:

-* people without means of transportation.
+* People without means of transportation.
-* high segment target, because it's located in a central and expensive neighbourhood.
+* High-Spending segment, because it's located in a central and expensive neighbourhood.
-* returning clients, who wants to keep contact.
+* Returning clients, who wants to keep contact.
-* tourist that would like to enrich their experience with guided tours
+* Tourist that would like to enrich their experience with guided tours

 ### Visitors to this website are searching for:
-* location of the residence.
+* Location of the residence.
-* contact.
+* Contact.
-* pictures of the rooms.
+* Pictures of the rooms.
+* Links to related Social Networks.

 ### This project is the best way to help them achieve these things because:

-People looking for an accomodation in their selected destination need to make an informed decision and they are usually relying on a website with full visual and geo-localized content.
+People looking for an accommodation in their selected destination need to make an informed decision and they are usually relying on a website with full visual and geo-localized content.
-The site is presenting them in a succint and easy to use way everything they need to know.
+The site is presenting them in a concise and easy-to-use way everything they need to know.

-The goal was to make a strong first impact with the landing page, and therefore serve the most relevant informations.
+The goal was to make a strong first impact with the landing page, and therefore serve the most relevant information.

 * Picture landing page, for striking ﬁrst impression.
-* A Carousel with photos showing the general look and feel of the Rooms.
+* A Carousel with photos showing the look and feel of the Rooms.
 * A Section showing the location and address
 * A Section with a contact form for enquiries and bookings.
 * A navigation bar and a footer

 ### Client stories

-As a visitor of the Residence Giulio Cesare website I expect the following:
+As a visitor of the *Residence Giulio Cesare* website I expect the following:

-1. To find with ease what I am looking for, I want the layout of the site to make sense so I am not confused or frustated using it.
+1. To find with ease what I am looking for, I want the layout of the site to make sense so I am not confused or frustrated using it.

-1. The information I am presented with to be laid out in a way that is easy for me to digest, so that I find what I need in the quickest possible way.
+1. The information I am presented with to be laid out in a way that is easy for me to digest, so that I find my way through in the quickest possible way.

 1. The site to be easily navigable from any device, desktop, tablet or phone.
-For the content to look good and be useable on all of these devices.
+For the content to look good and be usable on any of these devices.

 1. To learn more about the residence and their offering, so that I can make the best possible choice.

-1. To easily locate it in the city of Rome
+1. To easily locate it in the city of Rome.

-1. Plenty of high quality images of the Rooms that I can book.
+1. Plenty of high quality images of the Rooms where I can spend my vacation.

-1. To be able to get in contact to the management in a easy way.
+1. To be able to get in contact to the management in a quick and easy way.

 ### Wireframes